netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-anthos.md

    **Note:** In this example, `apache.yaml` is used.
 You should use the specific YAML file for your application.

-2. Deploy Netscaler CPX with the Citrix ingress controller as Tier-2 Ingress using the [cpx-cic.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/anthos/manifest/dual-tiered-ingress/cpx-cic.yaml) file.
+2. Deploy Netscaler CPX with the Netscaler ingress controller as Tier-2 Ingress using the [cpx-cic.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/anthos/manifest/dual-tiered-ingress/cpx-cic.yaml) file.

         kubectl --kubeconfig user-cluster-1-kubeconfig create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/anthos/manifest/dual-tiered-ingress/cpx-cic.yaml